timotheeMM/cli-youtube-downloader/README.md

 python3 main.py
 ```

 9. Follow the on-screen instructions.
-When you will download a video, a "downloads" folder will be created in "src".
-Your video will be in it.
+When you will download a video, you will find it in the "downloads" folder.

 ## You want to contribute ?